willr196/guardian-data-streaming/DE/gdpr_obfuscator.md

 - The tool should be written in Python, be unit tested, PEP-8 compliant, and tested for security vulnerabilities
 - The code should include documentation strings
 - No credentials are to be recorded in the code.
-- Required infrastructure should be defined in code.
+- The complete size of the module should not exceed [the memory limits for Python Lambda dependencies](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-package.html)

 ## Performance criteria
 - The tool should be able to handle files of up to 1MB with a runtime of less than 1 minute